linavarro/RGVFlood/docs/implementation/introduction.rst

 Introduction
 ============

-The User interface Implementation of :term:`RGVFlood`, demonstrates and documents the implementation of the :term:`RGVFlood` user interface.
+The User interface Implementation of :term:`RGVFlood`, demonstrates and documents the implementation of the :term:`RGVFlood` user interface instantiated at http://RGVFlood.com